MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 | Active/active | When multiple instances of a solution actively process requests at the same time. |
 | Active/passive | When one instance of a solution is designated as the *primary* and processes traffic, and one or more *secondary* instances are deployed to serve traffic if the primary is unavailable. |

-## Your responsibility

-### Understand Azure regions and availability zones
+## Key design stategies

 Azure's has a large global footprint.
 An Azure *region* is a geographic perimeter that contains a set of data centers.
+You need to have a good understanding of Azure regions and availability zones.

 Azure regions have a variety of configurations, which are also called *region architectures*.